bodo-ai/Bodo/.github/pull_request_template.md

 <!-- Mention any changes to user facing APIs here and ensure that the documentation is up to date in Bodo/docs/docs -->

 ## Checklist
-- [ ] PR Title contains "[GPU]" if changes target Bodo DataFrames GPU acceleration.
+- [ ] PR title contains "[GPU]" if changes target Bodo DataFrames GPU acceleration.
 - [ ] Pipelines passed before requesting review.
 To run CI you must include `[run CI]` in your commit message.
 - [ ] I am familiar with the [Contributing Guide](https://github.com/bodo-ai/Bodo/blob/main/CONTRIBUTING.md)
 - [ ] I have installed + ran pre-commit hooks.